isabella232/advertising-cloud.en/help/dsp/optimization/custom-goal-about.md

 ![custom goals](/help/dsp/assets/objective-goals.png)

 Each custom goal consists of one or more metrics, or *transaction properties*, and the relative weights of those transaction properties.
-The available transaction properties include all conversion, revenue, or other event metrics that you are tracking using the Advertising Cloud conversion pixel and the Adobe Analytics standard conversion tag.
+The available transaction properties include all metrics tracked using the Advertising Cloud conversion pixel and through Adobe Analytics.

 >[!NOTE]
 >
->* Analytics eVars and segments aren't available for Advertising Cloud optimization.
+>* Analytics dimensions and segments aren't available for Advertising Cloud optimization.
->* To make Analytics standard and custom events available in DSP, work with your Adobe account management team to configure an advertiser-level integration with Analytics.
+>* To use Analytics events in DSP, work with your Adobe account manager to configure an advertiser-level integration.
->* All Analytics events follow this naming convention: custom_event_(*event #*)_(*analytics report suite ID*).
-Example: custom_event_16_1234567
+>* Analytics custom events follow this naming convention: `custom_event_[*event #*]_[*Analytics report suite ID*]`.
+Example: `custom_event_16_examplersid`

 For example, suppose that three metrics (transaction properties) are relevant to a specific package in one of your campaigns: "PDF Download" valued at 20 USD, "Email Signup" valued at 30 USD, and "Order Confirmation" valued at 40 USD.
 If you want to give weight according to the one-time monetary value of the customer action, then the relative weights of the properties would be 1, 2, and 1.5.